Nexedi/jio/docs/developers.rst

     // if metadata doesn't promides "_id" -> repair storage state success("no_content")
     // or
+    error("conflict", "corrupted",
-    error("conflict", "corrupted", "impossible to repair document or storage")
+          "impossible to repair document or storage")
-    // DON'T DESIGN STORAGES IF THEIR IS NO WAY TO REPAIR INCOHERENT STATES
+    // DON'T DESIGN STORAGES IF THERE IS NO WAY
+    // TO REPAIR INCOHERENT STATES

 After creating all methods, your storage must be added to jIO.
 This is done with the ``jIO.addStorage()`` method, which requires two parameters: the storage